giresse19/rate_limiter_challenge/Readme.md

 * To run in production env: `docker-compose build --build-arg DOCKER_ENV="production" && docker-compose up -d` or `npm run docker.prod`

 ## Running the end-to-end test
-* The test is designed to run only in `development environment`
+* For simplicity, the test is configured currently to be ran `only` in `development environment`
-* Ensure you have not send any previous request manually to the API before, otherwise, see `Clear cached limits` below.
-So basically, you can send upto the maximum value of request in development environment, in this case a value `100`.
-* The reason to ensure no request has been send before is because, development ENV has a limit of `100`(as configured) but the test sends `101` requests and expects `one response to contains HTTP status code 429`
-* If conditions above are met, just run: `npm run test`
+* If conditions above is met, just run: `npm run test`

 ## Clear cached limits
 * To clear cached limits : `docker-compose down -v` or `npm run clear-limits`